tencent cloud

 - interval: 30s

-port: metric-port # Enter the name of the corresponding port of the Prometheus exporter in the Pod YAML configuration file
+port: metric-port # enter the port Name of the Prometheus Exporter in the pod yaml file

 relabelings: